elegantchaos/atom-ide-swift/README.md

 ![screenshots](screenshots/overview.png)

-It is very very basic, so please don't expect anything polished, and prepare for weirdness and confusion!
+It is very very basic, so please don't expect anything polished, and prepare yourself for all sorts of weirdness and confusion!

 That said, by all means [file suggestions, comments and bug reports](https://github.com/elegantchaos/atom-ide-swift/issues).